Magall/tchambows/README.md

 # tchambows
-This is an landing page built in Vue.js.
+This is a responsive landing page built in Vue.js.
 It simulates a snack bar whom sells burgers.
 It has performances optimizations, ARIA acessabilty and good SEO.

 Published at https://magall.github.io/tchambows/
 ## Project setup